whitefusionhq/crystallized/README.md

 [LitElement](https://lit-element.polymer-project.org) is "a simple base class for creating fast, lightweight web components".

 CrystallineElement is a base subclass of LitElement which provides a number of useful enhancements inspired by [Stimulus](https://stimulusjs.org).
-It's written in Ruby-like syntax and compiled by [Ruby2JS](https://github.com/rubys/ruby2js) as ES6+ Javascript.
-[Here's proof. 😄](https://unpkg.com/crystalline-element/dist/index.js) It works quite nicely in a Ruby2JS context, but it can be used in pure JS as well—even directly in buildless HTML using `script type="module"`.
+It's written in Ruby-like syntax and compiled by [Ruby2JS](https://github.com/ruby2js/ruby2js) as ES6+ Javascript.
+[Here's proof. 😄](https://unpkg.com/crystalline-element/dist/index.js) It works quite well in a Ruby2JS context with a number of syntax benefits, but it can be used in pure JS as well—even directly in buildless HTML using `script type="module"`.

 CrystallineElement works great as a spice on top of server-rendered markup originating from backend frameworks like [Rails](https://rubyonrails.org) or static sites generators like [Bridgetown](https://www.bridgetownrb.com)—providing features not normally found in web component libraries that assume they're only concerned with client-rendered markup and event handling.